oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 To achieve the above outcomes, mitigating against Cross-Device Consent Phishing attacks require a three-pronged approach:

-1. Secure deployed protocols with practical mitigations.
+1. Reduce risks of deployed protocols with practical mitigations.
-2. Adopt or develop more secure protocols where possible.
+2. Adopt or develop protocols that are less susceptible to these attacks where possible.
 3. Provide analytical tools to assess vulnerabilities and effectiveness of mitigations.

 ## Practical Mitigations